 Are you a woman who is over 50 years old?
 Do you have pain in your muscles and stiffness in the areas of your neck, shoulders, and hips?
 Do you feel that after a long rest, you feel stiffness in your body?
 These are some of the classic symptoms of polymyalgia.

 An inflammatory disease, Polymyalgia rheumatica (PMR) affects the musculature of the upper extremities and lower extremities.
 The term comes from the Greek “poly” (many), “my” (muscle) and algia (pain).
 Put together it literally means “many muscle pain”.
 The second term “rheumatica” is for “muscle and soft tissues”.

-Fatigue and loss of appetite that can lead to weight loss, anemia, feeling of illness and mild fever are also signs and symptoms of polymyalgia rheumatica PMR.
+The symptoms of polymyalgia rheumatica are fatigue and loss of appetite.
+Both can lead to weight loss, anemia, feeling of illness and mild fever which are also signs and symptoms of PMR.

 PMR and giant cell temporal arteritis

 The symptoms may also be similar to people suffering from temporal arteritis.
 This is because 15% of the people affected by polymyalgia rheumatica PMR are also diagnosed with temporal arteritis, and 50% of those with temporal arteritis are with polymyalgia PMR.

 Because of these facts, symptoms may also include a headache, jaw or facial soreness, scalp tenderness, vision distortion, aches in the limbs due to decreased blood flow and tiredness.